 - Negative human immunodeficiency virus (HIV) test at screening

 - Negative hepatitis B surface antigen (HBsAg) test at screening

 - Negative hepatitis C virus (HCV) antibody test at screening, or positive HCV antibody test followed by a negative HCV RNA test at screening.
-The HCV RNA test will be performed only for participants who have a positive HCV antibody test.
+The HCV RNA test must be performed for participants who have a positive HCV antibody test.

 - For women of childbearing potential: agreement to remain abstinent (refrain from heterosexual intercourse) or use contraception